vigass/Metagenomics-Bash-pipeline/README.md

 ## Features

-Quality Control: Uses fastp to trim and filter low-quality reads.
+- **Quality Control**: Uses fastp to trim and filter low-quality reads.
-Host Decontamination: Removes host sequences using bowtie2 with a mouse genome index.
+- **Host Decontamination**: Removes host sequences using bowtie2 with a mouse genome index.
-Sequence Assembly: Assembles contigs using megahit.
+- **Sequence Assembly**: Assembles contigs using megahit.
-Sequence Statistics and Filtering: Generates contig statistics and filters contigs (>500 bp) with seqkit.
+- **Sequence Statistics and Filtering**: Generates contig statistics and filters contigs (>500 bp) with seqkit.
-Gene Prediction: Predicts genes on filtered contigs using prodigal.
+- **Gene Prediction**: Predicts genes on filtered contigs using prodigal.
-Abundance Quantification: Quantifies contig abundance using salmon.
+- **Abundance Quantification**: Quantifies contig abundance using salmon.

 ## Prerequisites
 Ensure the following tools are installed and accessible in your PATH: